 “I’m killing it selling my zines.
 Plus, I’ve gotten exposure for my grind band by playing our demo on loop at the table,” said Becky Newman, a local artist specializing in cruelty-free sculpture.
 “It’s just people helping people.
 Once we decide where to donate the profits, we’ll definitely see improvement.”

 “I’m making a change,” she said.
-“It’s like some people don’t even care.”
+“If people can’t accept that then they can leave.”